kazuto-nishimori/Open-Source-GIS/lab9/index.md

 <img src="/lab9/ndti-clust.PNG" width="600">

 ### Kernel Density Map in QGIS <a name="geog-d"></a>
 Finally, I created a kernel density heatmap of the tweet rate during the hurricane.
-The algorithm requires point data, not shapefiles, so let us reduce the counties into centroids using the following code.
+The algorithm requires point data, not shapefiles, so I will reduce the counties into centroids using the following code.

 <details><summary>Show Code </summary>